About Three-Year-Old Kindergarten

 - known to Child Protection or have been referred by Child Protection to Child FIRST

-Children can attend a three-year-old program at either a long day care (childcare) centre or at a sessional (standalone) kindergarten.
-These are places that might also offer a four-year-old kindergarten program.
+Children can attend a 3-year-old program at either a long day care (childcare) centre or at a sessional (standalone) kindergarten.
+These are places that might also offer a 4-year-old kindergarten program.

 No matter where your child goes to kindergarten, teachers and trained educators will lead the program.

 A long day care centre can offer a full day of education and care, including a kindergarten program.
 The teacher-led kindergarten program is integrated with additional hours of education and care.
 At a sessional service, a kindergarten program will only run on certain days and at specific times.
 These days and hours are set by the kindergarten service.

 Deciding where to send your child might depend on which services are available in your community, and what works best for your family and child.